Model category structures on simplicial objects: Model category structures on simplicial objects

 We investigate under which circumstances the resulting triple $(\Cof_{\mathcal{S}}, \Fib_{\mathcal{S}}, \mathcal{W}_{\mathcal{S}})$ is a simplicial model category.
 Note that only the 2-out-of-3 property of $\mathcal{W}$ is in question\footnote{Using lemma \ref{LEMMATRIVIAL}, the retract argument shows $\Tfib = \Fib \cap \mathcal{W}$ and $\Tcof = \Cof \cap \mathcal{W}$.}.
 There is no way of showing this property directly.

 In many important cases the class $\Tcof_{\mathcal{S}}$ must be enlarged (and thus $\Fib_{\mathcal{S}}$ reduced) for $\mathcal{W}_{\mathcal{S}}$ to satisfy 2-out-of-3.
 Cisinski \cite{Cis02} investigates this more generally for topoi with a given interval object.
-That work can be applied to our situation in the case that $\mathcal{S}$ is a topos equipped with the pair $(\mathcal{L}_{\inj}, \mathcal{R}_{\inj})$.
-In the sequel, however, we will investigate only situations where the four classes obtained via transport along $\otimes$ assemble to a model category structure on the nose, but allow more general $\mathcal{S}$ and w.f.s.
-This generalizes slightly Quillen's original theory of model category structures on categories of simplicial objects \cite[II.4]{Qui67}.
+His work can be applied to our situation in the case that $\mathcal{S}$ is a topos equipped with the pair $(\mathcal{L}_{\inj}, \mathcal{R}_{\inj})$.
+In the sequel, however, we will investigate only situations where the four classes obtained via transport along $\otimes$ assemble to a model category structure on the nose, but allow more general $\mathcal{S}$ and weak factorization systems.
+This slightly generalizes Quillen's original theory of model category structures on categories of simplicial objects \cite[II.4]{Qui67}.

 \begin{PAR} We exhibit a class $\mathcal{P}$ of projective objects $X \in \mathcal{S}$ (i.e.\@ those such that $\emptyset \rightarrow X$ is in $\mathcal{L}$) and define